-Maintain excellent communication with the hospice treatment team because Medicare will not cover any treatments or supplies that are not authorized as needed by the attending physician
+Maintain frequent, clear communication with your hospice treatment team because Medicare will not cover any treatments or supplies that are not authorized as needed by the attending physician

 Hospice care is at no charge for those with Medicare Part A and certified terminally ill, but there will be a minimal copay for prescriptions and respite care

-Find a Medicare assigned hospice service that is licensed, insured and takes good care of patients and families
+Find a Medicare assigned hospice service that is licensed, insured and has a record of taking good care of patients and families

 Hospice care is a service covered by Medicare Part A, but to receive it you have to have a qualifying terminal illness with a life expectancy of six months or less.

-The focus of this service is to make terminally ill patients as comfortable, symptom and pain-free as possible in the final months of life.
+The focus of hospice is to make terminally ill patients as comfortable, symptom-free and pain-free as possible in their final months of life.

 Medicare will pay the largest portion of the bill, but there are some specifics to watch out for so that you or family are not left with high medical bills.